zaverden/frontend-env/readme.md

 An `nginx` image have this already, in `/docker-entrypoint.d/20-envsubst-on-templates.sh`.
 You can copy-paste it into your script, and update it to your needs.
 Or you can configure it with environment variables and call it as is.

+`envsubst` is used to do actual work of values replacement.

 ## Clean environment